AndriiYashchuk/tickers-app/assets/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+The main service to track yours assets.
+It used [Nest](https://github.com/nestjs/nest) framework TypeScript

 ## Installation